Start Lifting Weights Today

 Research shows that people who lift weights consistently experience better cognitive function.
 Their short-term memory and long-term memory both improve, as do their verbal reasoning and the length of their attention span.

-Whether you need to be more focused and productive at work or simply want to stay sharp as you go through your other daily activities, weightlifting seems to be a good tool you can utilize to achieve these goals.
+Whether you need to be more focused and productive at work or want to stay sharp as you go through your other daily activities, weightlifting seems to be a good tool you can utilize to achieve these goals.

-People who participate in any kind of exercise regularly tend to experience better sleep than those who do not.
-Research has shown they wake up less frequently during the night and they are more likely to wake up feeling refreshed.
+People who participate in any exercise regularly tend to experience better sleep than those who do not.
+Research has shown they wake up less frequently during the night, and they are more likely to wake up feeling refreshed.

 Regular weightlifters may experience even better results, though.

 This is because sleep is necessary for muscle repair and muscle growth.
-The majority of your human growth hormone (which is necessary for muscle repair and growth) is secreted while you are in a deep sleep.
+The majority of your human growth hormone (which is needed for muscle repair and growth) is secreted while you are in a deep sleep.

 After you have had an intense weightlifting workout, your body will be more ready for sleep so that it can repair itself.